AJAX, events, WebSockets

 Ditching short polling

-We still haven’t removed the short polling to /userlist
+We still haven’t removed the short polling to /userlist.
+We must now

 notify all WebSocket clients whenever a connection/disconnection